 In any case, your subconscious is the real driver of your behavior.

 Unfortunately, while affirmations positively engage your conscious mind, they often negatively engage your subconscious mind, the part of your mind that is more in control of your behavior.
 It works like this.

 You have an area of you life you want to improve, like you’re sick and you want to feel healthy.

-So you form a positive affirmation about it.
+You form a positive affirmation about it.
 “I am healthy.”